CoolandonRS/consolelib/README.md

 # consolelib

-C# Library for some CLI utilities such as taking arguments, and Console IO
+C# Library for some CLI utilities such as taking arguments, colored output, and collecting user input